Download PDF here.

 Tags

-We are pleased to announce that the 7th annual meeting of the Association for Adorno Studies will be hosted by Surti Singh and the American University in Cairo.
-The meeting will be held May 4 and 5, 2018 at the downtown Tahrir Square campus of the AUC.
+We are pleased to announce that the 8th annual meeting of the Association for Adorno Studies will be hosted by Vladimir Safatle and the University of Sâo Paulo.
+The meeting will be held April 26 and 27, 2019.

 More details will be posted here later this fall.